amroibrahim/DIYDoom/tutorial/README.md

 ```

 Now we need to implement the WADReader class, this class will read data from the loaded WAD bytes array.
 Oh! there is a catch, WAD files are a big-endian format, that means we need to shift the bytes to make them little-endian (most systems nowadays are little endian).

+What this means in the context of Doom is not that the bits are shifted, rather, the bytes are shifted.
+So a 16-bit int is made up of two bytes which are stored broken down to two bytes, with the left-most byte stored first, followed by the next left-most byte and so on.
+A 16-bit int that looks like `0000000000011101` is stored as `00011101, 00000000`.

 Let's add 2 functions to accomplish this, one to handle 2 bytes (16 bits), and one to handle 4 bytes (32 bits), there is nothing to do if we only need to read 1 byte.

 ``` cpp
 uint16_t WADReader::Read2Bytes(const uint8_t *pWADData, int offset)